zam11x/An-argument-for-Shia/README.md

 Another claim is that The Ahlul Bait having certain powers is an exaggeration.
 In verses 38 to 40 of Surah an-Naml we see that prophet Sulaiman asked those who were with him, who can bring him the throne of a queen who was on her way to meet him, before she arrives.
 A jinn said that he can do it before he gets up from his seat, but a man who had some knowledge of the book said I'll bring it before you can blink!

 Verse 40: \
-"A person who had a knowledge from the book said: I will bring it to you in the blink of an eye."
+"A person who had a knowledge from the book said: I will bring it to you before you can blink."

-This person had some knowledge of the book, now can't The Prophet (s) do this when he has the full knowledge of the book?
+This person had some knowledge of the book, now, can't The Prophet (s) do this when he has the full knowledge of the book?
 Or his self, Ali?

 # An argument for Shi'a